brunofauth/wcd/README.md

 * You need to have a program which will do the wallpaper switching (such as `xwallpaper`, `feh` or `nitrogen`) installed on your machine.

 # Installation
-1. Install the package: either `pip install wcd` or clone this repo and run `setup.py`
+1. Install the package with [pipx](https://github.com/pypa/pipx): `pipx install wcd` or clone this repo and run `setup.py`
+    * If you use Arch based distros, you can install pipx as such: `sudo pacman -S python-pipx`
 2. Run the package once, to generate config files.
-If you wan't, you can point to where you want your config to be stored in by exporting an evironment variable named `WCD_CFG`, like this:
+If you want to, you can point to where you want your config to be stored in by exporting an evironment variable named `WCD_CFG`, like this:
     * `export WCD_CFG="path/to/config" # be sure to add this line to your ~/.profile or ~/.bashrc or whatever shell you use`
-    * `python -m wcd`
+    * `wcd`
 3. Load the config file (defaults to `~/.config/wcd/cfg.yml`) on your text editor and change the `wallpaper_cmd` entry to whatever suits you best.
 4. Kill the previous running instance if you haven't already and, then, restart the program.
 5. You're all set, enjoy.